kernelsauce/dstr/README.md

 	dstr_vector_decref(vector);
 ```

-No more memory management is needed. dstr library provides functions to containers
+No more memory management is needed. dstr library provides functions for containers
 that will either decrement reference or not, depending on usage.

 Performance